Preceptors – FAQ

 The work product is not intended to be a summary of what the student has done during the internship, but rather must be a specifically designed project that the student was exclusively asked to develop for the organization.
 The work product is expected to be rationally, yet creatively, developed, allowing the student to apply learned knowledge to a practical situation.
 Past “work products” have included such things as: organizing and producing procedural manuals/handbooks, developing strategic plans, creating employee work flow plans, designing marketing plans, coordinating and operating special events.

 Upon completion of the work product, the student will have a project that can be placed in a portfolio and shared with future potential employers.

-My family member is a UCF student in the Department of Health Management and Informatics.
+My family member is a UCF student in the School of Global Health Management and Informatics.
 May I offer him/her an internship in my organization?

 No. Students are not allowed to intern with their family members and family members cannot be preceptors to students.
 This is a conflict of interest.
 Any student discovered to be interning with a family member will receive an “F” in the course.

 Can students complete an internship with their current employer/place of employment?

 No. Undergraduate and graduate HSA students may not use their current place of employment to satisfy the internship requirement.
 This is a conflict of interest.
 If it is discovered that a student is completing his/her internship in the same organization that he/she is currently employed, the student will receive an “F” in the internship course.